liquid-forge/forge-architecture/docs/meta-architecture.md

 ## Architectural Benefits

-1. **Clear Separation of Concerns**: Each component has a specific, well-defined purpose
+1. **Clear Separation of Concerns**: Each Component has a specific, well-defined purpose
-2. **Independent Development**: Teams can work on components without coordinating every change
+2. **Independent Development**: Teams can work on Components without coordinating every change
-3. **Flexible Composition**: Applications can include only the components they need
+3. **Flexible Composition**: Applications can include only the Components they need
-4. **Technology Diversity**: Each component can use the most appropriate technology stack
+4. **Technology Diversity**: Each Component can use the most appropriate technology stack
-5. **Versioning Clarity**: Both fine-grained (component) and coarse-grained (module) version control
+5. **Versioning Clarity**: Both fine-grained (Component) and coarse-grained (Module) version control
-6. **Scalable Organization**: Architecture supports growth from tens to hundreds of modules
+6. **Scalable Organization**: Architecture supports growth from tens to hundreds of Modules
-7. **Explicit Dependencies**: All relationships between components are declared and versioned
+7. **Explicit Dependencies**: All relationships between Components are declared and versioned

 This meta-architecture provides a foundation for building complex systems while maintaining clarity, flexibility, and operational independence at scale.